aravind-sadharani/chandraveena/src/blog/taladhyaya/index.md

 <you-tube videoid="5r5M5abBwlg"></you-tube>
 <p align="center"><em>Sample 1.
 An example of Chautala</em></p>

-Did you notice the Vocalist - Aparna Shastri - keeping beats by clapping palm on the thigh, and by waving arms?
-Why different gestures?
+Did you notice the vocalist keeping beats by clapping palm on the thigh, and by waving arms?
+As mentioned earlier, Indian Classical Musicians sometimes use different kinds of hand/feet gestures to keep track of rhythmic cycle.
+Why different types of gestures?
 Variations in gestures is an indication to the artist, his/her accompanist and the listeners on the progress and position of the beat in a Tala cycle.

+For eg: A clap typically indicates the start of a division which is an accent point.
+The other beats of the division are typically counted either by fingers or by waving, basically indicating non-accent beats.
 Why is this important?
-This is so because all the artists concerned could be in sync with the Tala, and arrive at the *Sama* in sync.
+This is so because all the artists concerned need to be in sync with the Tala.
+This also helps listeners to follow the progress of a composition, and the rhythmic variations that are created.

 There are many more Talas like Aditala (8 beats), Jhaptala (10 beats), MishraChapu (7 beats) etc. But fundamentally, they will have a structure similar to what was described above with Sasabda beats and Nissabda beats dividing the Tala.